-The Laguna Beach Police Department conducted a DUI/Driver’s License Checkpoint on Pacific Coast Highway on August 18, 2018 by Aliso Beach.
+The Laguna Beach Police Department conducts DUI/Driver’s License Checkpoint on Pacific Coast Highway and on Laguna Canyon Road.
 The Laguna Beach Police Department has a robust DUI enforcement program which includes periodic checkpoints within the city as well as saturation patrols in the areas surrounding our popular bar, restaurants and clubs.
 The latest checkpoint appears to have incorporated new and more intrusive modalities to investigate the possibility of impairment by substances other than alcohol.
 It has been reported that motorists passing thru the checkpoint were subjected to extensive questioning about where they had come from and where they were going.
 In addition, one motorist has reported that she was required to drive thru a cone pattern course to determine whether she could safely drive.

 DUI checkpoints only pass constitutional muster where the initial screening is minimally intrusive and brief, and where only those drivers exhibiting signs of impairment are further detained to a secondary screening area.
 See Michigan Department of State Police v.
 Sitz, 496 U.S. 444 (1990) and Ingersoll v.
 Palmer, 43 Cal.3d 1321 (1987).
 Where a motorist merely acknowledges to having had a drink or two, but the officer does not detect any sign of impairment (either in the manner of driving or by the operator’s physical manifestations), then there is no constitutional basis for further detention to a secondary screening area.